adprolabs/easy-adwords/README.md

 Also, you can contribute to EasyAdWords by creating an issue with a well-defined and reproducable problem or giving feedback about the package and its design. **Any form of participation is very welcomed.**

 ## License
 EasyAdWords is released under the MIT Licence.
+For further information, see the [LICENSE.md](LICENSE.md).